Oval: Computer

 Transformation of Terrain

-Note yellow flag on right and one beyond ( not too visible) marking centre line (CL) of check dam (Swasti IV location) across gully below.
-Shown as once open sheesham forest in 1902 military survery mps , today these ravines are shorn of any tree cver but for thorny Julyflora brushwood which has driven away all wild life.
+Above view of terrain.
+Note yellow flag on right and one beyond (not too visible) marking centre line (CL) of check dam (Swasti IV location) across gully below.
+Shown as once open sheesham forest in 1902 military survery mps today these ravines are shorn of any tree cver but for thorny Julyflora brushwood which has driven away all wild life.
 Contours are between 120 to 150 metres gullies, generally oriented east west.
-Misty winters with temperatures down to 2deg C summers hot 40deg C .
-Monsoon run off from 60-hectare catchments draining into Yamuna R.
+Misty winters with temperatures down to 2deg C summers hot 40deg C. Monsoon run off from 60-hectare catchments draining into Yamuna R.

 Glimpse of Activity at Swasti I location Village Silaiyata